roughike/indent/README.md

 Change indentation in multiline Dart strings while preserving the existing relative indentation.

-A

-GIF speaks more than a thousand words:
+A GIF speaks more than a thousand words:

 ![A screencast of the example app in action](https://github.com/roughike/indent/raw/master/indent.gif)

+You can run the example app yourself by running `cd example && pub get && webdev serve` from the project root.

 ## Features